ilci66/fullstack-auction-react-redux-app/README.md

 * For styling I used css, bootstrap and react-bootstrap.
 I could just stick to one but I want to be comfortable using multiple methods.
 * Probably gonna deploy the app once it's finished to heroku or netflify.
 * A link to the live app will be provided here.
-* Items created by the users will be deleted in 24 hours if nobody bids on them.
+* Items created by the users will be deleted in 24 hours if nobody bids on them, editing the item resets countdown.
 * The user will be able to edit the item if as long as no bidding has occured, to make it more appealing or maybe just to correct a typo.